-Gathering user feedback is necessary to improve your customer experience and provide value.
+Gathering user feedback and customer satisfaction score - CSAT - is necessary to improve your customer experience and provide value.
 But getting reliable user feedback is hard.
 Click rates on emails are already low, and when users get to the feedback survey, the response rates are even lower.
-With Inline Manual, you can engage users in the right context and quickly get reliable responses within your application.
+With Inline Manual, you can engage users in the right context and quickly get reliable responses within your application, including valuable customer satisfaction insights.
 Don’t wait to ask users for feedback.
 Ask them right then and there.
 This will improve your response rates and the quality of feedback.

 In this article, we’ll show you how to set up a Feedback survey and when to do it.

 With our in-app Feedback feature, you can prompt users to respond to a quick form in context.
 For example, you can display the Feedback survey to your users right after they engage with new features or services.
 Don't wait until your users forget what they thought of them.

 Here are a few examples:

 - Get customer reactions to a new feature release.

 - Invite members of a community to voice their criticism constructively.